RationalMaps, a package for Macaulay2: Introduction

 \section{Introduction}

-This package aims to compute a number of things about rational maps between varieties.
+This package aims to compute several things about rational maps between varieties.
 In particular, this package will compute \begin{itemize} \item{} The base locus of a rational map. \item{} Whether a rational map is birational. \item{} The inverse of a birational map. \item{} Whether a map is a closed embedding. \item{} And more! \end{itemize} Our functions have numerous options which allow them to run much more quickly in certain examples if configured correctly.
-The {\tt Verbose} option gives hints as to the best way to apply these.
+Setting the option {\tt Verbosity} to a value $\geq 1$ will mean that functions will provide hints as to the best ways to run them.
+This paper discusses {\tt RationalMaps} version 1.0.

 A rational map $\mathfrak{F}:X\subseteq \P^n\dasharrow Y \subseteq \P^m$ between projective varieties is presented by $m+1$ forms $\ff=\{f_0,\ldots f_m\}$ of the same degree in the coordinate ring of $X$, denoted by $R$.
 The idea of looking at the syzygies of the forms $\ff$ to detect the geometric properties of $\mathfrak{F}$ goes back at least to \cite{HulekKatzSchreyer} in the case where $X=\P^n$, $Y = \P^m$ and $m=n$ (see also \cite{SempleTyrrell}).
 In \cite{RussoSimisCompositio} this method was developed by Russo and Simis to handle the case $X=\P^n$ and $m\geq n$.
 Simis pushed the method further to the study of general rational maps between two integral projective schemes in arbitrary characteristic by an extended ideal-theoretic method emphasizing the role of the Rees algebra associated to the ideal generated by $\ff$ \cite{SimisCremona}.
 Recently, Doria, Hassanzadeh, and Simis applied these Rees algebra techniques to study the birationality of $\mathfrak{F}$ \cite{DoriaHassanzadehSimisBirationality}.
-Our core functions, in particular the functions related to computing inverse maps, rely heavily on this work.
+Our core functions, particularly those related to computing inverse maps, rely heavily on this work.
+12pt